 Are the chances of getting catfished higher depending on where you live?
 According to research and recent studies, the answer is yes!
 So, What Is Catfishing?
 A Brief History on … Read More

 While it might be trendy to say, “Ok, Boomer”, Baby Boomers are wising up to the realities of the digital age and the risks within it.
 2020 is a great decade to be a senior, but scammers and fraudsters are becoming more sophisticated.
 Although the FTC reports that seniors and the elderly are proving doubters wrong and reporting online criminals and consumer fraud at ever-increasing rates, there is still a catch: elderly scams are rising as each year passes by.

-Seniors who are scammed lose far more money than consumers from any other age group.
+Seniors who face elderly scams lose far more money than consumers from any other age group.

 If you’d rather keep $2k in your pocket, this is how you can protect your home, family, and life savings.
 The only thing you should have to worry about in retirement is the next trip you want to take!

 Next time you grow tired of people doubting your decision-making abilities, due to your age, let them know the facts.

 People who are Baby Boomers on up are the least likely of ANY AGE GROUP to lose money to scams.
 Similarly to 2018, when consumers ages 60 and older spotted or encountered scams in 2019, they avoided losing money at twice the rate of those ages 20-29.
 Even better, the results of the FTC’s 2018-2019 report bolsters the idea that education and awareness campaigns do help.

 Unfortunately, as you can see below, adults over the age of 80 had the highest median loss at $1,700.